Port Macquarie: Sovereign Hills

 Sovereign Hills is a newer development in Port Macquarie, between the locality of Thrumster to the east, and the Pacific Highway to the west.
 Its development is currently managed by the Lewis Land Group.
 Most recent press releases have suggested that the area will have around 2500 homes when complete.

 St Joseph's Regional College moved from its previous location on Warlters Street to Sovereign Hills in 2009.
-A town centre is planned for opening in 2019, and has been advertised to initially include a supermarket, pharmacy and a café.
+A town centre is planned for opening in 2019, and has been advertised to initially include a supermarket, pharmacy and café.
 The local organisation Hastings Co-Op has announced that they will operate the supermarket to be built in this new town centre.

+As of 2024, Sovereign Place Town Centre (shopping centre) features various outlets, including a grocery store, chemist, fitness centre and multiple restaurants and health and beauty services.

 Beaches and attractions

-Beaches (in order from north to south) are: North Shore, Town Beach, Oxley Beach, Rocky Beach, Flynns Beach, Nobbys Beach, Shelly Beach, Miners Beach (unofficial clothing-optional) and Lighthouse Beach.
-Only Town, Flynns and Lighthouse Beaches are staffed by Surf Life Saving Clubs.
+Beaches (in order from north to south) are: North Shore (a short ferry trip is required to reach North Shore), Town Beach, Oxley Beach, Rocky Beach, Flynns Beach, Nobbys Beach, Shelly Beach, Miners Beach (unofficial clothing-optional) and Lighthouse Beach.
+Only Town, Flynns and Lighthouse Beaches are staffed by surf life saving clubs.
 Lighthouse Beach is patrolled at only the northern end.
-Dogs can be walked off-leash at Lighthouse Beach, south of Watonga Rocks, excluding sections at the northern end and Nobbys Beach.
+Dogs can be walked off-leash at Nobbys Beach and at Lighthouse Beach, south of Watonga Rocks.

+As a tourist destination Port Macquarie contains several major attractions aimed at providing visitors with a range of experiences.
+These include scenic, historic, educational and recreational themes.

-Sea Acres National Park is adjacent to Shelly Beach and contains a Visitor Centre with access controlled rainforest boardwalk.
+For example, Sea Acres National Park is adjacent to Shelly Beach and contains a Visitor Centre with an access controlled rainforest boardwalk and cafe.
+The Coastal Walk follows several kilometres of beaches and rugged coastline from the heart of town to Tacking Point Lighthouse.

+Billabong Zoo and the Koala Hospital offer educational interactions with wildlife.
+The Port Macquarie Museum and the Mid North Coast Maritime Museum offer a glimpse into the rich history of Port Macquarie.
+Douglas Vale Historic Homestead and Winery and Roto House offer an insight into life in a bygone era.

+Port Macquarie Astronomical Observatory is an exceptional, recently rebuilt facility offering space and science related presentations and views of the night sky through its 14" telescope.

 Climate

-Port Macquarie has a humid subtropical climate (Cfa) with warm, humid summers and mild winters, with frequent rainfall spread throughout the year.
+Port Macquarie has a humid subtropical climate (Cfa) with warm, humid summers and short, mild winters, albeit with cool nights.
+Rainfall is spread throughout the year.
 In winter and spring, the town can occasionally be affected by foehn winds due to its leeward position of the Great Dividing Range.
 The town receives 118.9 clear days annually.
-In addition, it is the northernmost city on the coast to receive southerly busters, although they are not as intense as those in the southern coast.
+In addition, it is the northernmost locality on the coast to receive southerly busters, although they are not as intense as those in the southern coast.

+According to the CSIRO, Port Macquarie was considered the best climate in Australia due to its mild winters and pleasant summers, and also for its warm water for most of the year that is suited for swimming.